zombierzn/vungle-resources/iOS-resources/iOS-migration-guide.md

 [sdk playAd:self];
 ```

-* Please note that you will now be using the above code for **both** incentivized and non-incentivized ads.
-Incentivized ads are now configured as an option, just like sound and close buttons.
-See "Advanced Settings" below for instructions.
-Check out our [sample app](https://github.com/Vungle/vungle-resources/tree/master/iOS-docs/iOS-sample-app) for examples.
+* Options object: To configure an ad's mute settings, orientation, and other customizeable options, you will now be creating and passing in a dictionary.
+See [line 70 of the sample app](https://github.com/Vungle/vungle-resources/blob/master/iOS-resources/iOS-sample-app/Vungle%20Sample%20App/FirstViewController.m) for an example.
+The advanced settings below will cover the rest.

+* Incentivized ads: This will also be an option in your dictionary.
+There are no longer separate methods to play incentivized and non-incentivized ads.

 That's it!
 Migration guide complete.
-Stick around if your app uses some of the more customized options.
-As mentioned earlier, the methods have changed, but you'll find something comparable.
+Stick around to learn more about customizing your ads!

 ## Advanced Settings